Euro set for second week of gains as China-U.S. trade talks continue

 LONDON (Reuters) - The euro firmed on Friday and is poised for a second consecutive week of gains on growing fears that any escalation in the trade conflict between the United States and China would force U.S. policymakers to cut interest rates.

-U.S. President Donald Trump’s tariff increase to 25% from 10% on $200 billion (153.7 billion pounds) of Chinese goods kicked in on Friday, and Beijing said it would strike back.
+U.S. President Donald Trump’s tariff increase to 25% from 10% on $200 billion of Chinese goods kicked in on Friday, and Beijing said it would strike back.
 The two sides are pursuing last-ditch talks to try to salvage a trade deal.

 While U.S. and Chinese officials return to the negotiating table later on Friday, investors have quietly ratcheted up bets of a U.S. interest rate cut, with markets now roughly expecting one rate hike by the end of 2019.